padmasharma/padmasharma.github.io/index.md

 #### Working Papers

 <a href="https://drive.google.com/file/d/15fEPvMO6Q-85TENKHmICg60m-BT_CtEV/view?usp=sharing" target="_blank"> Government Loan Guarantees in a Crisis: Bank
-Protections from Firm Safety Nets </a>,  <br>
+Protections from Firm Safety Nets </a>  <br>
 with Blake Marsh  <br>
 revise and resubmit at *Journal of Financial Stability*

-<a href="https://padmasharma.github.io/index#research" target="_blank"> Nonparametric Empirical Bayes Prediction in Mixed Models </a>,  <br>
+<a href="https://padmasharma.github.io/index#research" target="_blank"> Nonparametric Empirical Bayes Prediction in Mixed Models </a> <br>
 with Trambak Banerjee  <br>
 revise and resubmit at *Management Science*

 <a href="https://arxiv.org/pdf/2208.03908.pdf" target="_blank"> Do financial regulators act in the public’s interest?
-A Bayesian latent class estimation framework for assessing regulatory responses to banking crises </a>,  <br>
+A Bayesian latent class estimation framework for assessing regulatory responses to banking crises </a>  <br>
 with Trambak Banerjee  <br>
 under review

-<a href="https://www.nber.org/papers/w27733" target="_blank"> Payments Crises and Consequences (NBER Working Paper 27733)</a>,  <br>
+<a href="https://www.nber.org/papers/w27733" target="_blank"> Payments Crises and Consequences (NBER Working Paper 27733)</a>  <br>
-with Qian Chen, Christoffer Koch, and Gary Richardson,   <br>
+with Qian Chen, Christoffer Koch, and Gary Richardson   <br>
 under review

-<a href="https://drive.google.com/file/d/1O7xGlZXdaysFSBUsP4f9XppBccAl3eGH/view?usp=sharing" target="_blank">Risk-shifting, Regulation and Government Assistance </a>
+<a href="https://www.kansascityfed.org/research/research-working-papers/risk-shifting-regulation-government-assistance-2019/" target="_blank">Risk-shifting, Regulation and Government Assistance </a> <br>
+with Trambak Banerjee

 #### Work In Progress